-The EWA program operates on a water year basis.
-During the fall of each year, the year's activities are reviewed by the Science Program Sponsored EWA Technical Review Panel (Panel) which looks at the overall concept of EWA and its plans, EWA actions (uses of water and actions to protect fish), and the technical basis for actions that took place during the year.
+The EWA program operates on a water year (October 1-September 30) basis.
+During the fall of each year, the Science Program's EWA Technical Review Panel (Panel) uses Performance Measures to review the overall concept of EWA, its actions (uses of EWA assets (water) and changes in CVP and SWP operations to protect fish), and the technical basis for actions takenduring the year.

 The EWA program was initiated in August 2000, and the first Panel review was conducted in October 2001.
 The Panel recommended that State and Federal agencies provide sufficient agency staff time to support the development of the EWA.
-The Panel also provided various recommendations aimed at increasing scientific credibility by enhancing the data reliability and improving flexibility in EWA management by considering a wider set of management objectives.
-To accommodate these recommendations, EWA prepared Budget Change Proposals to request five more positions for Year 4.
+The Panel also provided various recommendations aimed at increasing the program's scientific credibility by enhancing data collection and evaluation, and improving flexibility in the implementation of EWA by considering a wider set of asset management tools.
+To accommodate these recommendations, the EWA prepared Budget Change Proposals, requesting five more positions for Year 4.

-The second Panel review, conducted in October 2002, recommended incorporating flexibility to carry over program funds from one year to the next. \$10 million of EWA's Proposition 204 funds were carried over from 2002 to 2003 and over \$7 million of Proposition 204 funds were carried over from 2003 to 2004, which allowed the program to continue even though Federal funds were less than needed.
+The second Panel review, conducted in October 2002, recommended carrying over program funds from one year to the next. \$10 million of EWA's Proposition 204 funds were carried over from 2002 to 2003 and over \$7 million of Proposition 204 funds were carried over from 2003 to 2004, which allowed the program to continue even though Federal funds were less than needed.

 The third Panel review was conducted in October 2003.
 The Panel recommended that the EWA agencies formally review and summarize the accomplishments and lessons learned from the current four-year experiment and to do a program wide review of EWA every 4 to 5 years thereafter.
-Another Panel recommendation was to continue coordination with other CalFed programs for upstream flow action and Delta action benefits.
-The Panel will review Year 4 program performance and the first four years of EWA implementation relative to continuance of EWA, in the fall of 2004.
-The review will be coordinated with the Science Program work plan.
+Another Panel recommendation was to continue coordination with other CalFed programs for upstream and in Delta benefits.
+In fall 2004, the Panel will review Year 4 program performance, and the first four years of EWA's implementation relative to its continuance.
+This review will be coordinated with the Science Program work plan.

-The technical review of EWA is instrumental to improving the management and operation of the EWA, to fulfill its goals.
-Knowledge from science is continually being gained and influences the decisions of groups, such as the EWAT and the DAT on fishery actions and EWA assets management.
-As more reliable information is obtained on the effects of exports at key times for fish, the operation and management of EWA are adjusted to optimize the effectiveness of EWA actions.
+The technical review of EWA is instrumental to improving the management and operation of the EWA in fulfilling its goal: the protection and recovery of at-risk fish of the Bay-Delta.
+Scientific knowledge is continually being gained and influences the decisions of groups, such as the EWAT and the DAT, on fish actions and EWA assets management.
+As more reliable information is obtained on the effects of exports and upstream actions taken for fish benefits, the operation and management of EWA are adjusted to optimize the effectiveness of the program.

-EWA Performance Measures
+Performance Measures